vippsas/webhooks-api/api-guide.md

 }
 ```

-Use the `secret` to authenticate each webhook notifications with HMAC, as described in
+Use the `secret` to authenticate the webhook notifications with HMAC, as described in
 [Request authentication](request-authentication.md).
 Once a notification is authenticated, you will be able to get its payload.

-Each API determines the format of their payloads.
-The [payload from an ePayment webhook][epayment_events_url] is like this:
+For example:

 ```json
 {